 That’s how I found a recipe for making your own Biore strips.
 I’ve tried it twice now and am quite pleased with the results.
 I’m even more pleased with the price, which is miniscule.

-Mix one tablespoon unflavored gelatin (I use Knox) with one tablespoon milk.
-Then microwave it for 10 seconds and spread on your face.
+- Mix one tablespoon unflavored gelatin (I use Knox) with one tablespoon milk.

-FYI, I think the recipe calls for waaaay too much product.
+For the record, I think the recipe calls for far too much product.
 I did most of my face and still had about half left.
 So I’m going to take it down to a half tablespoon next time.

 That said, make sure you spread enough on.
 You don’t want the layer to be too thin, or it makes removal harder.